progressivetech/net.ourpowerbase.remoteform/docs/wordpress_civicrm.md

-The CiviCRM installation where you install the RemoteForms extension, and in which you collect the data collected by the forms exposed by it must also be configured to allow connections from your client site.
+The CiviCRM installation where you install the RemoteForms extension, and in which you collect the data collected by the forms exposed by it must also be configured to allow connections from the client website.

 ## enabling CORS on a Wordpress site